kenilt/go-wordwise-creator/README.md

 - You need to install [Calibre](https://calibre-ebook.com/)
     + On MacOS, install Calibre at `/Applications`, if not please correct config in your path
 - Download the latest version from [latest release](https://github.com/kenilt/go-wordwise-creator/releases/latest)
-- Unzip the downloaded file
+- Unzip the downloaded file then double click on the `go-wordwise-creator` binary file to run.
-- Run the command
+- OR you can run by the command
     + On Windows: `go-wordwise-creator.exe input_path hint_level format_type language`
     + On MacOS: `./go-wordwise-creator input_path hint_level format_type language`